-Whenever I read the words ‘Simple Will’ in an advert I get nervous.
-Not because it’s typically an advert from a perceived competitor, they are not competitors at all.
-But because the advert is, in my well thought out opinion, Simply Dangerous.
-There really is nothing simple about a Will, and if you’re offered one and considering it based on price, have a read of this and think again.
+When we hear the words ‘Simple Will’ in an advertisement we get uncomfortable.
+Not because it’s typically an advert from a perceived competitor, but because the advert is, in our well thought out opinion, Simply Dangerous.

 So, the first thing to think about is that the person making Will must be at least 18, and they need to be clear about who should benefit from their estate after they are no longer here.
 If we are talking property, that would include bricks and mortar, money, investments, cars.
 In fact, anything tangible and movable.
 That includes pets by the way.
-That sounds pretty simple doesn’t it?
+That sounds pretty simple, doesn’t it?
 Maybe, but a Will is a legal document and needs to be written as such.
-At this point I’m thinking about people that have bought a Will pack and written their own.
+At this point, We are thinking about people that have bought a Will pack and written their own.
 How on earth can you be sure it’s legally sound?
-The company selling it makes it fool proof to use right?
+The company selling it makes it foolproof to use right?
 No, they make money on selling you a tool that you operate.
 If things go wrong, try to sue them.
 That might not be so simple.
 Use any language that isn’t clear, or if the Will is written in a way that is ambiguous, and the courts may need to be called upon to interpret the person’s intentions.
-That’s not so cheap, or simple, believe me.
-Ok, let’s assume you’re smart enough to go to a professional that is going to write it for you.
-Now you’re faced with a few quotes each differing in scale, and then someone really cheap, but says he does the same as all the other ‘more expensive’ guys, only in a fraction of the time.
-In fact, you can be in and out in under and hour, Will in hand.
+That’s not so cheap, or simple, believe me. if you do go to a professional that is going to write it for you, then you’re faced with a few quotes each differing in scale, and then someone really cheap, but says he does the same as all the other ‘more expensive’ guys, only in a fraction of the time.
+In fact, you can be in and out in under an hour, Will in hand.
 Have a think about some of the things here below.
-In addition to all the property and who you might want to leave some, or all of it, to, tax is always a discussion point when it comes to Wills.
+In addition to all the property and who you might want to leave some, or all of it, too, tax is always a discussion point when it comes to Wills.
 Your estate will pay 40% over of anything over £325,000 (in the current tax year) unless you make any provisions otherwise.